 Vanguard Strong Start for Kids™ was established in 2016 to harness the collective power of charitable giving by our company and crew.
 The program supports early childhood development with the goal of helping children growing up in poverty to be kindergarten-ready.

 Vanguard Strong Start for Kids provides funding and volunteers to give children the opportunity to grow, thrive, and learn, with a focus on improving school readiness for those growing up in poverty.
-We focus our efforts in the high-need communities closest to where our crew work and live (Greater Philadelphia, Phoenix, Charlotte, and London), though we also advocate for change nationally and at the state level.
+We focus our efforts in the high-need communities closest to where our crew work and live (Greater Philadelphia, Charlotte, Dallas, Phoenix, and London), though we also advocate for change nationally and at the state level.
 The program is supported by our generous crew and corporate commitments.

 Investments aimed at providing a safe, healthy, and nurturing environment from before birth to age 5 have long-term impacts for children growing up in poverty.
 Early development influences everything from kindergarten readiness to high school graduation to stable employment and health care costs.